Verathragna/house-blueprint-generator/README.md

 python Generate/generate_blueprint.py --params_json sample_params.json --out_prefix my_blueprint --device cuda
 ```

+Decoding runs `validate_layout` after each attempt to ensure rooms stay within
+the requested bounds.
+If any room exceeds the canvas, the script retries up to
+`--max_attempts` times before clamping positions and dimensions.
+Increase this
+value for higher accuracy at the cost of additional compute.

 ### API

 Serve the model via FastAPI.
 The `DEVICE` environment variable controls whether